Paterinata

 Paterinata is an extinct class of linguliform brachiopods which lived from the lower Cambrian ("Tommotian") to the Upper Ordovician (Hirnantian).
-It contains the single order Paterinida and the subfamily Paterinoidea.
+It contains the single order Paterinida and the superfamily Paterinoidea.
 Despite being some of the earliest brachiopods to appear in the fossil record, paterinides stayed as a relatively subdued and low-diversity group even as other brachiopods diversified later in the Cambrian and Ordovician.
 Paterinides are notable for their high degree of convergent evolution with rhynchonelliform (articulate) brachiopods, which have a similar set of muscles and hinge-adjacent structures.

 Anatomy

 Paterinides had organo-phosphatic shells which were ventribiconvex (both valves convex, the ventral valve moreso) and strophic (with a straight hinge line).
 Shell ornamentation usually consists of concentric fila (fine ridges) and tiny pits.
 The tiny larval shell has a smooth outer halo and strongly ornamented inner portion.
 There are no canals in the shell microstructure.

 Hinge structures

 When seen from behind, each valve appears triangular, with a system of superimposed plates and furrows along the hinge.
 Each valve has a broad triangular depression edging the hinge, known as a pseudointerarea.
 The middle of each pseudointerarea hosts a narrower excavation or furrow, known as a notothyrium (in the dorsal valve) or a delthyrium (in the ventral valve).
 Finally, these furrows may be partially covered by a convex plate-like overgrowth, known as a homeochilidium (in the dorsal valve) or a homeodeltidium (in the ventral valve).
 The furrow-and-plate pairing creates closed pockets near the hinge, where the pedicle presumably emerged.